swiftlang/swift/docs/SIL/Instructions.md

 In OSSA the ownership kind specifies how to handle ownership:
 -  **trivial**: the loaded value is trivial and no further action must be taken than to load the raw bits of the value
--  **copy**: the loaded value is copied and the original value stays in the memory location.
+-  **copy**: the loaded value is copied (e.g., retained) and the original value stays in the memory location.
 -  **take**: the value is _moved_ from the memory location without copying.
              After the `load`, the memory location remains uninitialized.